ms-iot/content/TXRX.md

 permalink: /TXRX.htm
 ---

-# Writing and reading from TX/RX pins
+# Communicating through TX/RX pins
-Learn how to use HardwareSerial to read and write from the TX/RX pins.
+Learn how to use HardwareSerial to communicate across TX/RX pins and view it on the computer using a USB TTL Serial Cable

 # Info on using HardwareSerial
 * Serial = COM1 = TX/RX pins<br/>